bxlab/cmdb-quantbio/assignments/bootcamp/day1homework/day1homework.md

 In this dataset, each row represents a different patient.
 Each column represents a different day.
 Each element in the dataset is the number of arthritis flare-ups that a patient has in a given day.

+For each exercise, please submit your code along with your answer.
+You can have one script per exercise, or have all exercises together in one larger script – either way is fine.
+Since we haven't yet learned how to write to a file in Python, it is ok to print out your answers and then manually copy them over to a text file.

 ### Exercise 1: Reading in Data

 Print the number of flare-ups that the fifth patient had on the first, tenth, and last day.